frankjentsch/dbtab-down-and-upload/README.md

 5. Enter the following URL of this repository: `https://github.com/frankjentsch/dbtab-down-and-upload.git` and choose <em>Next</em>.
 6. Select the branch <em>refs/heads/main</em> and enter the newly created package `ZDBTAB_DOWN_AND_UPLOAD` as the target package and choose <em>Next</em>.
 7. Create a new transport request that you only use for this utility installation (recommendation) and choose <em>Finish</em> to link the Git repository to your ABAP cloud project.
 The repository appears in the abapGit Repositories View with status <em>Linked</em>.
-8. Right-click on the new ABAP repository and choose `Pull ...` to start the cloning of the repository contents.
+8. Right-click on the new ABAP repository and choose `Pull ...` to start the cloning of the repository content.
 Note that this procedure may take a few seconds.
-9. Once the cloning has finished, the status is set to `Pulled successfully`.
+9. The first pull leads to import errors for SIA6 and SIA7 objects due to the import sequence.
+Please repeat the pull once again.
+If the second pull has finished, the status is set to `Pulled successfully`.
 Refresh the `abapGit Repositories` view to see the progress of the import.
 Then refresh your project tree.

 As a result of the installation procedure above, the ABAP system creates an inactive version of all artifacts for the utility.
 Further manual steps are required to finally use the utility.
 Please refer to the next section.